jackmcgrath2k/cashew/README.md

 # Cashew

-### A budgeting app made in React using supabase and TailwindCSS.
+### A budgeting app made in React using supabase and TailwindCSS with realtime subscription.

 ## Features
 1. Authentication & User Management